Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 This section documents a reference implementation, known as Parcel NExT, based on **latest version of .Net** (at the moment it's .Net 8).
 It includes complete suite of core engine, back end, front end, and domain specific libraries.

+### Core Engine

+The core engine will be an interpretative engine with support for (final) code generation.
+This is chosen so debugging is possible and easier - if we were to actually compile the code, then it's harder to set breakpoints and have meaningful intermediate REPL-like prompts.
+The interpretation engine is based on Roslyn and implementation is similar to Pure.

 ### Caching

 All computed node result within a functional graph for all pure functions are automatically cached to avoid unnecessary re-computation.